dandoug/lodgify-calendar/tests/README.md

 The lambda function using the AWS secrets layer in production.
 To simulate this in test, there is a simple HTTP server implemented in python that you should start and leave running.

 Create a `.secrets.json` file (this is never checked in) in the [tests](.), that contains `"key": "value"` pairs of secrets you wish to simulate.
 The `key` is the ARN of the secret and the value is the value you wish to return.
-The file should be placed in the
+The file should be placed in the tests directory.

-In the [tests](.) (wehre this README.md is located) run the secrets server with
+In the [tests](.) (where this README.md is located) run the secrets server with
 ```bash
 fastapi dev secrets_lambda_stub.py --port 2773
 ```